Big brother beacon is always watching …

 About Ray Jones

-Ray is a Senior Applications Developer at Liquid.
-He is responsible for creating and maintaining websites & mobile applications.
+Ray is a Senior Applications Developer at Liquid Interactive.
+He brings over a decade of design and development experience to creating and maintaining websites and mobile applications.